xavierjohn/SearchIndexDisasterRecoverNearRealTime/docs/Deployment.md

 Create an Event Hub with name "city-temperature"

-Create two consumer groups to the event hub like `index-worker-{region}`.
+Create two consumer groups for the event hub.
+Example `index-worker-{region}`.
-Add a consumer group localtest for running on your local machine.
+Add another consumer group `localtest` for your local machine.

-**Important:** Add User Managed Identity of **both** regions as `Azure Event Hubs Data Receiver` in both regions.
+**Important:** Add the User Managed Identities of **both** regions with the role `Azure Event Hubs Data Receiver` to the EventHubs in both regions.
-The event hub alias will show both as inherited permission.
+The event hub alias will display as inherited permission as below.

 ![Managed Identity on event hub Alias](EventHubAliasHasBothManagedIdentities.jpg "Managed Identity on event hub Alias")